Interactive Explainer

 Now let gradient descent do the placing

 Our hand-placed bumps are evenly spaced.
 A trained network finds much better placements on its own—clustering bumps where the target is wiggly, spreading them out where it's flat.
 Click Train and watch it happen.
-The browser runs actual stochastic gradient descent on a one-hidden-layer MLP with the width, activation, and target you pick below.
+The browser runs actual stochastic gradient descent on a one-hidden-layer MLP.

 The big number